 What was designer Lucy Penfield thinking when she specified Benjamin Moore’s Dark Salmon 2009-30 in high gloss for this cabinet then added vintage Anthropologie hardware?
 Stunningly girly thoughts that makes the piece so bright and original it’s truly unforgettable.

 When in the mood for chocolate, look no further.
 The great Steven Gambrel channeled 17th century Dutch interiors for the butler’s pantry in this Long Island manse, added Gothic revival oak furniture that almost no one is using these days, and managed to make a service area positively yummy.
+The Black and White Illusion kitchen in this looks quite different but is equally intriguing,

 (Source: Miles Redd, house and home, donaldlococoarchitects, twentyonetwo, murphycodesign, lucyinteriordesign, srgambrel)